TradingView Indicator

 Focus on filtering out bad trades first.
 Don't chase entries - let the indicator reduce noise.

-If you are new, focus on filtering bad trades, not catching perfect ones.
-The indicator is meant to reduce mistakes — not to maximize opportunities.
+If you are new to trading, focus on filtering bad trades, not catching perfect ones.
+The indicator is meant to reduce mistakes - not to maximize opportunities.

 The indicator aggregates multiple independent confirmations into a single probability score.
 Here's the simplified flow.